Interim Chief Executive

 Director of Bus, Accessibility and Active Travel

-In my role I oversee the delivery of an ambitious policy agenda working with delivery partners to improve sustainable, accessible transport options and get the travelling public back on the buses, walking, cycling and wheeling.
-We also operate concessionary travel schemes for disabled, older and young people and are working with operators to ensure all journeys on Scotland’s bus, rail, ferry, subway and tram networks can be ticketed or paid for using smart technologies.
+As Director for BAAT, I oversee the delivery of an ambitious policy agenda, working with delivery partners to improve sustainable, accessible transport options and get the travelling public back to buses, walking, cycling and wheeling.
+My Directorate also operates concessionary travel schemes for disabled, older and young people and we’re working with operators to ensure all journeys on Scotland’s bus, rail, ferry, subway and tram networks can be ticketed or paid for using smart technologies.

 Director of Rail